barihari/design-portfolio/content/_index.md

     grid_items:
       - type: grid_item
         title: >-
           The purpose of design is to solve problems.
-Exclusive is one of those problems.
+Exclusion is one of those problems.
         image: images/service-1.svg
       - type: grid_item